The UK has left the EU, all new rules related to trade, travel and business came into effect on 1 January 2021.

-This page gives information about the likely impacts of Brexit on travel and may be helpful if you are participating in a #DMUglobal trip around post-Brexit period.
+This page gives information about the likely impacts of Brexit on travel and may be helpful for students travelling overseas with DMU Global to the EU.

-Not all travel insurers will cover delays, disruption or cancelations that occur as a result of Brexit under a standard insurance policy, if at all.
+You may need to purchase additional insurance due to pre-existing medical conditions, or may wish to purchase insurance to cover personal possessions.
 It is important to check details of exactly what is and isn’t covered for any travel insurance policy that you are thinking about purchasing.

 European Health Insurance Card

-Due to the uncertainty around Brexit, it is likely that the value of the British Pound will fluctuate between now and March.
+Due to the uncertainty around Brexit, it is likely that the value of the British Pound will fluctuate.
 If you are concerned that the value of the Pound will weaken significantly, you can purchase some of your currency in advance, providing you are satisfied with the current rates available.
 Please note the value of the pound can increase and decrease due to a wider variety of factors.

 Using your phone abroad